Belmont Park: Second Belmont Park (1968–2024)

+UBS Arena

 In July 2017, New York State officials announced that vacant parking lots behind the Belmont grandstand had been put to tender for two area top-level professional sports teams: the New York Islanders, an NHL ice hockey team; and New York City FC, an MLS soccer team.
 Both teams were unhappy with their current locations (the Islanders at Barclays Center; New York City FC at Yankee Stadium) and proposed to redevelop the land into their own stadiums.
 The Islanders proposed an 18,000 seat sports arena, 435000 sqft for retail development, a 225-room hotel, and a 10000 sqft community center, while NYCFC's pledge included a 26,000 seat soccer ground, 400000 sqft for retail, a 5.2 acre community park, and 2 acre soccer complex: both proposals were fully privately funded and included improved parking and LIRR facilities as well.

-On December 20, New York Governor Andrew Cuomo announced that the Islanders project had won approval to be built.
+On December 20, 2017, New York Governor Andrew Cuomo announced that the Islanders project had won approval to be built.
 In July 2019, the plan was adopted by the Empire State Development Corporation board, and UBS Arena opened in time for the 2021-22 NHL season.
 The plan also included a new Elmont station on the LIRR, in addition to the hotel, arena, and retail village.

+Third Belmont Park (under construction; 2026 opening planned)

+By July 2024, the second Belmont Park was completely demolished with reconstruction planned until September 2026.
+The new grandstand, when finished, will hold the October 2027 Breeders' Cup, the first Breeder's Cup at Belmont since 2005.

+To accommodate construction, NYRA moved the Belmont fall meet to Aqueduct from 2022 to 2025.
+The 2024 Belmont Stakes and 2025 Belmont Stakes were moved to Saratoga Race Course due to the construction, and the 2026 Belmont Stakes is planned for Saratoga as well, although the option of holding that year's race at Belmont Park had been discussed previously.

+In February 2025 that the foundation for the new grandstand had been poured.
+By May 2025, pouring for the concrete and steel shell of the new grandstand was underway.
+The outlines for the new dirt, turf and synthetic courses had been set, with plans for the turf courses to be of shorter circumference and the finish line moved forward by 125 feet compared to previous course configurations.

-In December 2022 the New York Racing Association formally announced its intention to upgrade the facilities at Belmont to make it suitable to host year-round thoroughbred racing and training, which would ultimately lead to the closure of nearby Aqueduct Racetrack.
-The plans are contingent on NYRA receiving state-backed bonds to fund the construction projects at Belmont.
+The new Belmont Park facility is planned to open in September 2026, which would ultimately lead to the closure of nearby Aqueduct Racetrack.

-Important races